-The findings of the RLNA, dated December 2022, indicate a potential need for a UGB expansion to accommodate projected housing needs in Scappoose between 2023 and 2043.
+The findings of the RLNA, dated May 2022, do not indicate the need for a UGB expansion to accommodate projected housing needs in Scappoose between 2023 and 2043.
+However, available data based on the 2020 Census suggests the City is growing at a faster rate than earlier population forecasts generated to meet state requirements.
+In recognition of the 2020 Census base population being higher than the earlier forecast, a UGB expansion could be a viable outcome within this study's 20-year planning horizon.
 Prior to applying for a UGB expansion, the City would need to complete the following steps:

 - Consider and adopt efficiency measures to ensure that land inside the UGB is being used efficiently.
 Many of the code update recommendations identified below are considered efficiency measures. - Demonstrate that there is an insufficient supply of buildable land inside the UGB.
+The City will likely demonstrate a need if actual growth rates increase beyond those currently projected.